olafurpg/migrate4s/docs/developers/tutorial.md

 +  case t @ Lit.Boolean(_) =>
 ```

-We replace the `q"true"` quasi-quote with `Lit.Boolean(_)`.
-Quasi-quotes are
+We replace the `q"true"` quasiquote with `Lit.Boolean(_)`.
+Quasiquotes are great
-great for constructing static tree nodes but pattern matching against named tree
+for constructing static tree nodes but pattern matching against named tree nodes
-nodes like `Lit.Boolean(_)` can be more flexible when you need fine-grained
+like `Lit.Boolean(_)` can be more flexible when you need fine-grained control.
-control.

 To fine the name of a tree node you can use
 [AST Explorer](http://astexplorer.net/#/gist/ec56167ffafb20cbd8d68f24a37043a9/74efb238ad02abaa8fa69fc80342563efa8a1bdc)